 A closer look at serotonin

 Serotonin is a chemical produced by our nerve cells and acts as a transmitter, sending messages between the cells.
-It’s mainly found in the brain and intestines, but it’s also present in our central nervous system and blood platelets.
+It’s mainly found in the brain and intestines, but it’s also present in our blood platelets.
 Since it’s located in these key areas of the body, it influences various psychological and bodily functions.

 Serotonin works in conjunction with other systems to regulate our blood pressure, heart rate, and mood.
 This last part is critical, especially when it comes to mental health.
 It’s considered a natural mood stabilizer, helping to control anxiety and promotes feelings of happiness.
 A pretty powerful chemical!